 So you have your Masterbuilt setup and you want to cook up some delicious ribs, but you have no idea which wood chips to use.
-Sound familiar?

 Most of the fruity woods are great for pork… and apple is no exception.
 Apple wood is very mild with a subtle fruity flavor and slightly sweet.
 It is a good wood to use with poultry as well.

 This is somewhat similar to Hickory but a bit more mild and a little sweeter.
 Much like Hickory, it works with most types of meat.

 |CharcoalStore Apricot Smoking Wood Chips (Large) 2 pounds||BUY ON AMAZON|

 Very mild aroma and is pretty darn good with fish.
 Some use it with red meats as well.

-|J.C.'s Smoking Wood Chunks - Gallon Sized bag - Ash||1 Reviews||$14.49||Buy on Amazon|
+|J.C.'s Smoking Wood Chunks - Gallon Sized Bag - Ash||$16.99 $9.99||BUY ON AMAZON|

 Yeah… never used beech so i would love to hear your feedback on this.
 I am told that it is a seafood favorite.

 Not as easy to find as maple, but similar, yet subtle flavor.
 It really compliments poultry as well as game birds like duck, grouse or pheasant.

 Place your fillet on your cedar plank and grill low and slow.
 I would personally never use cedar in my smoker’s wood bin.

 Now this here is a wood you should always have in your stockpile!
 It is a sweet addition for your pork!

 Very strong and somewhat earthy flavor.
 It is really a great complement to beef, fish, turkey, chicken, and other most game meats.

 A 50/50 Mix of Cherry & Hickory makes a nice blend for Turkey